Louis XVII: Williams

 Reverend Eleazer Williams was a Protestant missionary from Wisconsin of Mohawk Native American descent.
 While at the house Francis Vinton, William began shaking and trembling upon seeing a portrait of Antoine Simon, a member of the sans-culottes, saying of the portrait that it had "haunted me, day, and night, as long as I can remember."
-Simon was rumored to have physically abused the dauphin while he was imprisoned at the Temple.
+Simon was rumored to have physically abused the Dauphin while he was imprisoned at the Temple.
 Francis Vinton was convinced by Eleazar William's reaction that Williams was Louis-Charles.
 Williams claimed he had no recollection of how he escaped his imprisonment at the Temple, or of his early years in France.

-Williams was a missionary to Native Americans when, according to him, the prince de Joinville, son of Louis-Philippe, met him, and after some conversation asked him to sign a document abdicating his rights in favor of Louis-Philippe, in return for which he, the dauphin (alias Eleazar Williams), was to receive the private inheritance which was his.
+Williams was a missionary to Native Americans when, according to him, the prince de Joinville, son of Louis-Philippe, met him, and after some conversation asked him to sign a document abdicating his rights in favor of Louis-Philippe, in return for which he, the Dauphin (alias Eleazar Williams), was to receive the private inheritance which was his.
 This Eleazar Williams refused.
 Williams's story is generally regarded as false.
 However, other elements published in 1897 provide some grounds for doubt.

-Burial

-Louis XVII's remains were not interred with ceremony.
-"At seven o'clock the police commissary ordered the body to be taken up, and that they should proceed to the cemetery.
-It was the season of the longest days, and therefore the interment did not take place in secrecy and at night, as some misinformed narrators have said or written; it took place in broad daylight, and attracted a great concourse of people before the gates of the Temple palace."
-Added, "The funeral entered the cemetery of Sainte Marguerite, not by the church, as some accounts assert, but by the old gate of the cemetery.
-The interment was made in the corner, on the left, at a distance of eight or nine feet from the enclosure wall, and at an equal distance from a small house, which subsequently served as a school.
-The grave was filled up,—no mound marked its place, and not even a trace remained of the interment!
-Not till then did the commissaries of police and the municipality withdraw, and enter the house opposite the church to draw up the declaration of interment."

-Conclusion

-Strangely, the account of the substitution in the Temple deceived royalists and republicans alike.
-Lady Atkyns was trying by every possible means to get the dauphin out of his prison when he may already have been in safe hands.
-A child was in fact delivered to her agents, but he was a deaf mute.
-When the partisans of Richemont or Naundorff come to recount details of the post-Temple careers of their heroes, their assertions become in most cases so uncritical as to be unconvincing.